PhD Kristina Raab

 Kristina Raab, PhD, Marine ecologist and science-policy advisor

-• Lead author des thematischen IPBES-Assessment zur nachhatligen Nutzung wildlebender Arten (chapter 6 – policy options)
+• Lead author von Kapitel 6 des thematischen IPBES-Assessments zur nachhaltigen Nutzung wildlebender Arten (2019-2022);

 Teilnahme an anderen IPBES-relevanten Aktivitäten